SzymonFilipowicz/reactNativeTutorial/README.md

 /&gt;
 </code></pre>

-Fetch :
-reactNative is using [fetch](https://facebook.github.io/react-native/docs/network.html) to retrieve online data, but as well you can use xhttp requests Below is simple fetch example :
+reactNative is using [FETCH](https://facebook.github.io/react-native/docs/network.html) to retrieve online data (but as well you can use xhttp requests).
+Below is simple fetch example :
 <pre><code>
 async function getMoviesFromApi() {
 	try {